orancanoren/cryptoran/README.md

 Cryptoran provides pure Python 3 implementations of various cryptosystems and protocols along with mathematical tools used to build them.
 No external dependencies!

 ### why use cryptoran
 Cryptoran aims to be a very easy tool to use; providing cryptographic primitives and protocols.
-A possible use case is to providing security to your client-server application.
+A possible use case is to providing security to your client-server application [[example project: pigeon](https://github.com/orancanoren/pigeon)].
 An addition of few lines of code will provide security [[_see notes_](#notes)] to your communication.

 ## Getting Started